-- Effective Date This charter shall become effective July 1, 2014 or upon signing by both parties, whichever date is later. - 2.
-Term The term of the contract shall be 5 years commencing on July 1, 2014 and ending on June 30, 2019 unless sooner terminated as provided herein. - 3.
-Start-Up Date or School Calendar The School will open in August of 2014 and will follow the Sponsor's school year calendar each year of operation.
+- 1. Effective Date This charter shall become effective July 1, 2013 or upon signing by both parties, whichever date is later. - 2.
+Term The term of the contract shall be 10 years commencing on July 1, 2013 and ending on June 30, 2023 unless sooner terminated as provided herein. - 3.
+Start-Up Date or School Calendar The School will follow the Sponsor's school year calendar.

 - 4. Deadlines to Submit All Items From the Annual Opening of School Checklist The deadline to submit items for the annual Opening of School Checklist is July 15th of each school year.
-Checklist items are delineated in Section 11: Required Reports/Document of this document. - 5.
-Charter Modification This Charter may be modified during its initial term or any renewal term only upon approval of both parties, and such modifications shall be in writing and executed by the parties. - Charter Renewal This Charter may be renewed as provided for in Section 1002.33, Florida Statutes.
+Checklist items are delineated in Section 11: Required Reports/Document of this document. - Charter Modification This Charter may be modified during this term or any renewal term only upon approval of both parties, and such modifications shall be in writing and executed by the parties. - Charter Renewal This Charter may be renewed as provided for in Section 1002.33, Florida Statutes.